standardhealth/cimpl-doc/docs/cimpl6Reference.md

 The append (`+=`) operator appends a fixed primitive value (boolean, concept, etc.) to an array property.
 You can use the `+=` operation repeatedly on the same array, limited only be the cardinality of the array.
 The append operator can only be applied to repeating properties.

-For example, you would use `+=` to insert a particular Social Security Number (SSN) or Driver's License number into an array of identifiers (in constrast, [`includes`](#includes-constraint) would be used to require the array contain one or more SSNs, without specifying a particular SSN.)
+For example, you would use `+=` to insert a particular Social Security Number (SSN) or Driver's License number into an array of identifiers (in contrast, [`includes`](#includes-constraint) would be used to require the array contain one or more SSNs, without specifying a particular SSN.)

 | Example | Syntax |
 |----------|---------|